tboie/universal_mechanics/README.md

 ### Black Holes

-Forms from more streaming light intersecting towards a location than moving away from it?
+More light intersecting towards a location than emitted from it?

 See dark matter and gravity sections?